Google Thinks Angela Merkel Is Leader of the Free World

 We tried it out and found they weren’t kidding.

 If Angela Merkel is the leader of the free world, we’re not living in a free world.
 She’s in bed with Putin and relies on him for her nation’s energy.
+Chancellor Merkel is also in bed with Iran, the world’s leading State sponsor of terrorism.
 Merkel has been censoring social media, the media in general, and her country is overrun by radical Islamists.

 When you google the phrase, this is what you get: